Luke 19

 Then Jesus said to him, “Today, salvation has come to this house even as even he a son of Abraham is.

 Paraphrase: Then Jesus took Zacchaeus by the arm and said, “Now it is clear that salvation has come to this family.
 You have believed the truth about Me and have turned your back on your life of sin.
 This act of repentance shows that you really are a son of Abraham, not merely physically but a real spiritual son of Abraham.”
 (Romans 9:8; James 2:21-24) The next day, the disciples (John 4:2) along with Zacchaeus and his family, made the two mile walk to the Jordan river.
-There, Zacchaeus and his family stood in the water and were baptized into the Name of the Father, the Son, and the Holy Spirit.
+There, Zacchaeus, his wife, and his children stood in the water and were baptized into the Name of the Father, the Son, and the Holy Spirit.
 Then, they rejoiced together and sang Psalm 32: How blessed is he whose transgression is forgiven, whose sin is covered!
 How blessed is the man to whom the LORD does not impute iniquity, and in whose spirit there is no deceit!

 Comments: